Bad credit mortgages and private lenders

 Sometimes life goes awry, a failed business, job loss or maybe a bad divorce and your credit gets temporarily damaged.
-There are lots of mortgage lenders that understand life’s ups and downs and specialize in helping people get over periods of damaged credit.
+Life is full of ups and downs.
+There are plenty of mortgage lenders that understand that good people have bad credit and specialize in helping people get over periods of damaged credit.

-Typically your objective should be to secure a short term mortgage during which time you repair your credit score after which you can apply for a traditional mortgage at lower rates.
+Typically your objective should be to secure a short term mortgage up to 2 yrs, during which time you repair your credit score after which you can apply for a traditional mortgage at lower rates.

-How much down payment do I need to put down for a damaged credit mortgage
+How much down payment do I need to put down for a bad credit mortgage

-Typically you need to put down at least 15% to be approved, if you can put down more even better.
+Typically you need to put down at least 10% and more likely 15% to be approved, if you can put down more even better.
 The more you put down the lower the risk to the Lender so the lower the interest rate.

 Lenders prefer borrowers to be in long term, permanent employment with regular income otherwise you will need as much supporting paperwork to verify income as possible.

-What mortgage rates and fees should I expect on a damaged credit mortgage?
+What mortgage rate should I expect on a bad credit mortgage?

 We use Mortgage Origination Software to share your application with multiple Lenders saving you time and getting you the best deal possible.